M.A. Courses

 Description: Detailed consideration of selected topics in semantic representation, with examples from contemporary English.
 Consideration of various theoretical approaches.

-ENGL 6507 The Acquisition of English
+INGL 6507 The Acquisition of English

 Credit hours: 3